letoram/safespaces/API.md

     layout_block=b: block model from layouter or not move=fff      : set layer-anchor relative position
     nudge=fff     : like move=fff but relative its current position

-    faces/       : like source= for objects with multiple faces (cubes, spheres, ...) events/      : actions to run on certain events connpoint/
+    protected=b   : block model from being deleted on space swap faces/       : like source= for objects with multiple faces (cubes, spheres, ...) events/      : actions to run on certain events connpoint/